FAQs

 Why is the foot of the cane larger in the front and smaller in the back?

-The 3rd Foot Cane foot is ergonomically designed to mimic the shape and biomechanics of a human foot.
-The back of your foot is smaller and the front is larger to help maintain your body's alignment, balance and vertical stability when walking.
-The 3rd Foot Cane and Crutch foot are proportioned to maintain a second point of contact from the back of the cane or crutch foot to the front of the cane or crutch foot like a foot.
-Letting you walk upright without extending your arm/arms and leaning on or towards a cane, crutch or walking stick handle to maintain balance.
+The 3rd Foot Cane foot is proportioned like a human foot to help maintain the body's alignment and support balance and vertical stability from the back of the cane foot to the front of the cane foot like a foot when walking.
+The Patented design allows you walk upright without extending your arm/arms and leaning on or towards a cane, crutch or walking stick handle to maintain balance.

 Does the cane foot stand up by itself